AriMarkSodhi/alarminventory-reactive/readme.txt

 - Mongodb
   - Spring annotations for Mongo persistent collections or alarms, alarm definitions and resources.
   - reactive mongo -  Spring repository using template delegation vs. repository inheritance
-  - Mongo docker image
+  - Mongo docker image pre-installed
-- Nginx  - front ending the REST APIs acting as an API GW
-  - load balance
-  - rate limit - Ratelimiters using different strategies.
-       - per client Request Rate limit - max num requests per time interval - fixed, sliding
-          - request/sec
-          - request/min
-          - request/hr
-          - request/day
-       - Concurrent Rate limit - max num concurrent requests at same time
-       - Priority Based Rate limit - portion of bw reserved for hi-priority
-       - utilization based rate limit - final type to prevent overload - based on priority - critical, posts, gets, tests

 - Docker - importing, building and activating/deactivating images via docker and docker-compose.
 This is ok for experimentation on a single host, but a container orchestration engine like kubernetes is needed for dynamically scaling  production deployments.
+Docker is assumed to be already installed.
 - Swagger/OpenAPI - embed documentation
 - Traceability, Profiling using AOP

-The application has three docker images:
+The application has two docker images:
-- the alarm REST API
+- the alarm REST API docker image built by this project
-- Nginx
-- Mongodb
-and a test client.
+- Mongodb - assumed to be pre-installed and a test client.
 Right now the application bootstraps the database.
 Only the alarm definitions and the alarm instances are modeled.
 The resources will be a separate REST controller and docker image.